Jean Simmons: Hollywood

 Simmons and Granger returned to England to make the thriller Footsteps in the Fog (1955).
 Then, Joseph Mankiewicz cast her opposite Marlon Brando in the screen adaptation of Guys and Dolls (1955), where she did her own singing in a role turned down by Grace Kelly; it was a big hit.

 So, too, were This Could Be the Night (1957) and Until They Sail (1957), both at MGM.

-Simmons had a big success, though, in The Big Country (1958), directed by William Wyler.
+The Big Country (1958), directed by William Wyler, was a great success for Simmons.
 She starred in Home Before Dark (1958) at Warner Bros. and This Earth Is Mine (1959) with Rock Hudson at Universal.
 In the opinion of film critic Philip French, Home Before Dark was "perhaps her finest performance as a housewife driven into a breakdown in Mervyn LeRoy's psychodrama."

 Simmons went into Elmer Gantry (1960), directed by Richard Brooks, who became her second husband.
 It was successful, as was Spartacus (1960), where she played Kirk Douglas's character's love interest.
 Simmons then did The Grass Is Greener (1960) with Mitchum, Cary Grant, and Deborah Kerr.

 She took some years off screen, then returned in All the Way Home (1963) with Robert Preston.
 She did Life at the Top (1965) with Laurence Harvey, Mister Buddwing (1966) with James Garner, Divorce American Style (1967) with Dick Van Dyke, and Rough Night in Jericho (1967) with George Peppard and Dean Martin.